The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 - You shouldn’t eat a few hours before the surgery.

-- When you are ready, you will be connected to a heart and pulse monitor at the anesthetic room.
+- When you are ready, you will be connected to a heart and pulse monitor in the anesthetic room.

 - The anesthetist will give you medications to get you to sleep